 Typically, requiring correction of administrative and construction noncompliance through the VWPP Program will also resolve noncompliance with the Corps' SPGP.
-Noncompliance with conditions unique to the SPGP, however, must be referred to the Corps for resolution.
+Noncompliance with conditions unique to the SPGP, however, must be referred to the Corps for resolution because DEQ does not have authority to directly enforce the SPGP.
 In addition, in cases with impact limits exceedances, the resolution of such noncompliance may require additional action on the part of VWP Permit Program staff.

 The SPGP standard operating procedures (SOP) set forth the actions required to resolve unauthorized impact exceedances for those sites that already have SPGP coverage prior to any noncompliance.
-If unauthorized impact exceedances will not be restored, VWP Program staff should follow the steps in the SPGP SOP to resolve the noncompliance through the issuance of a new SPGP verification, assuming DEQ deems the impacts unavoidable and appropriate compensation is provided.
+If unauthorized impact exceedances will not be restored, VWP Program staff should follow the steps in the SPGP SOP to resolve the noncompliance.
 If unauthorized impacts will be restored, no action is necessary to modify or reissue the SPGP, because the impacts will not remain in place.
 Restoration is not an activity that is covered by the SPGP, so if the Corps determines that federal authorization is necessary, another type of federal permit must be used.